wallix/awless/README.md

     awless revert -l

 Then, you can revert a command with

     awless revert -i 01B89ZY529E5D7WKDTQHFC0RPA # for now, revert only resource creations

-### Much more
+### SSH

+You can directly ssh to an instance with:

-		$ awless history -p
+        $ awless ssh i-abcd1234
         $ awless ssh ubuntu@i-abcd1234

-See [commands (wiki)](https://github.com/wallix/awless/wiki/Commands) for a more complete reference.
+In the first case, note that `awless` can work out the default ssh user to use given a cloud (ex: `ec2` for AWS)

+### Aliasing

+When it makes sense we provide the concept of *alias*.
+Cloud resources ids can be a bit cryptic.
+An alias is just an already existing name of a resource.
+Given a alias we resolve the proper resource id.
+For instance:

+        $ awless ssh my-instance         # ssh to the instance using its name.
+Behind the scene awless resolve the id
+        $ awless delete id=@my-instance  # delete an instance using its name

 # About